Zed-codes/skeleton-grpc/README.md

 ## Testing

-To test if the gRPC server is working as expected, we use gRPC reflections with the tool Evans.
+To test if the gRPC server is working as expected, we make use of gRPC reflections with the tool Evans.

-Please make sure [Evans](https://github.com/ktr0731/evans is installed on your system, you can install it with Go:
+Please make sure [Evans](https://github.com/ktr0731/evans) is installed on your system, you can install it with Go:

 ```
 go get github.com/ktr0731/evans